Your rights depend on whether your park home or static caravan is stationed on a protected or unprotected site.

 Protected and unprotected mobile home sites

-Living on a protected site gives you certain rights, for example:
+Living on a protected site means the site owner:

-Find out if the site owner actually owns the land the site is based on, or if they lease it from someone else.
-If they lease it, ask how long their lease will last.
-When their lease ends, your right to stay on the pitch will end as well.
+Find out if the site owner actually owns the land the site is based on or if they lease it from someone else.
+If they lease it, ask how long their lease lasts.
+When their lease ends, your right to stay on the pitch ends.

-When you choose a site to keep your mobile home on, or buy a mobile home already on a pitch, ask for full details about the costs of living on the site.
-Ask the site owner about:
+When you choose a site for your mobile home or buy a mobile home already on a pitch, ask the site owner about:

 - what it will cost to connect your mobile home to gas, water and electricity supplies

 - service charges, and how are they calculated

 You also need to pay council tax if your mobile home is sited on a protected site.

 Find out more from Gov.uk about your council tax.

 Your rights and obligations must be set out in a written statement that the site owner must give you at least 28 days before you sign your agreement, unless you ask them to give it to you at a later date.

 If you buy a new home in a park, or bring your own home onto the site, you can negotiate the terms of the agreement with the site owner.